Skip to main content

 About Oiwake Dango Honpo Shinjuku honten

 Oiwake Dango Honpo Shinjuku honten is a Japanese traditional sweets stop in Tokyo.
-It is recognized in Tabelog's Japanese Traditional Sweets 100 for Tokyo 2023, the verified listed budget is JPY 1,000–1,999.
-Keep the plan practical: use the confirmed hours and price range as your guide, check current details before you go.
+It is recognized in Tabelog's Japanese Traditional Sweets 100 for Tokyo 2023, the listed budget is JPY 1,000–1,999.
+Keep the plan practical: use the daily hours and price range as your guide, check current details before you go.

 What to Expect: Casual Tokyo Sweets Stop